energyaspects/long-term-gdp-model/README.md

   --model_param_path MODEL_PARAM_PATH
                            Provide path to store models --scenario  {baseline,scenario}
+                           Select the scenario - any scenario other than baseline will require 'scenario_name' and 'adjustment.
+                           (default=baseline)
-                           Select the scenario - any scenario other than baseline will require scenario_params parameter (default=baseline) --adjustment             Parse if adjustments - update the adjustment template file in utils with adjustment values.
+  --adjustment             Parse if adjustments - update the adjustment template file in utils with adjustment values.
+  --adjustment_only        Parse to apply adjusments only (use existing forecasts) (default=False)
   --port      PORT         (default=52162)
   --scenario_name   SCENARIO_NAME
                            Provide a meaningful scenario name i.e. 'High_growth